 Los Alamos National Laboratory (LANL or the Laboratory) is a multidisciplinary research facility owned by the U.S. Department of Energy (DOE) and managed by Triad National Security, LLC.
 The Laboratory is located in north-central New Mexico approximately 60 mi northeast of Albuquerque and 20 mi northwest of Santa Fe.
-The Laboratory site covers approximately 36 mi2 of the Pajarito Plateau, which consists of a series of fingerlike mesas separated by deep canyons containing perennial and intermittent streams running from west to east.
-Mesa tops range in elevation from approximately 6200 to 7800 ft above sea level (asl).
+The Laboratory site covers approximately 36 mi of the Pajarito Plateau, which consists of a series of fingerlike mesas separated by deep canyons containing perennial and intermittent streams running from west to east.

-Corrective actions for solid waste management units (SWMUs) and areas of concern (AOCs) at the Laboratory are subject to the Compliance Order on Consent (the Consent Order).
+Corrective actions for solid waste management units (SWMUs) and areas of concern (AOCs) at the Laboratory are subject to the Compliance Order on Consent (Consent Order).
 This report describes the work activities executed and completed at AOC C-00-041 in accordance with the Consent Order.